desmos-labs/desmos/docs/architecture/adr-021-subspace-specific-custom-fee-tokens.md

   // the creation time of the subspace google.protobuf.Timestamp creation_time = 7;

-  // List of allowed fee tokens inside the subspace repeated string allowed_fee_tokens = 8;
+  // List of fee token denoms allowed inside the subspace repeated string allowed_fee_tokens = 8;
 }
 ```